-Quats are well-known antiseptics and have a long history of use in topical products such as antiseptic liquids, creams and gels.
-They act on a wide range of microorganisms, from gram+ to gram- bacteria, moulds and yeasts.
-Our FeF™ Quats are odourless and colourless, and their effectiveness in all pH ranges combined with their ability to mix well in both aqueous and oily phases, make them an ideal antimicrobial ingredient.
+Quats are well-known antiseptics and have a long history of use in topical products such as hand sanitizers, antiseptic liquids, creams and gels.
+They act on a wide range of microorganisms, including enveloped viruses, from gram+ and gram- bacteria, moulds and yeasts.
+Our FeF Quats are colourless and odourless in finished product formulation, and their effectiveness in all pH ranges combined with their ability to mix well in both aqueous and oily phases, make them an ideal antimicrobial ingredient.

-All our FeF™ Quats products are widely used in both human and veterinary topicals.
-Skin cleansing solutions: FeF™ Benzalkonium Chloride (BKC) are used for cleansing skin, mucous membranes, and wounds with a concentration of 0.01 to 0.1%.
+All our FeF Quats products are widely used in both human and veterinary topicals.
+Skin cleansing solutions: FeF Benzalkonium Chloride (BKC) are used for cleansing skin, mucous membranes, and wounds with a concentration of 0.01 to 0.1%.

-Antiseptic creams: FeF™ Benzalkonium Chloride (BKC), FeF™ Cetrimide and FeF™ CTAB are often found in antiseptic creams used in the treatment of nappy rash, eczema, psoriasis, acne and other dermatoses at concentrations varying from 0.1 to 1%.
+Antiseptic creams: FeF Benzalkonium Chloride (BKC), FeF Cetrimide is often found in antiseptic creams used in the treatment of nappy rash, eczema, psoriasis, acne and other dermatoses at concentrations varying from 0.1 to 1%.

-Hair products: FeF™ Quats are also used in hair products, or example to treat seborrheic dermatitis.
-Spermicide: FeF™ Benzalkonium Chloride (BKC) is widely used in spermicides in foams, creams and ampoules.
+Hair products: FeF Quats are also used in hair products, or example to treat seborrheic dermatitis.
+Spermicide: FeF Benzalkonium Chloride (BKC) is widely used in spermicides in foams, creams and ampoules.